Rob Davis (musician): Songwriting

 In their first songwriting session together, Davis and Cathy Dennis wrote "Can't Get You Out of My Head" for Kylie Minogue.
-Released in 2001, it was the first song to have 3,000 radio plays in a single week in the UK, reached #1 in all but one European country and sold over four million copies.
+Released in 2001, it was the first song to have 3,000 radio plays in a single week in the UK, reached No. 1 in all but one European country and sold over four million copies.
 Davis and Dennis received an Ivor Novello Award for composing the most performed song of the year.
 The song was originally intended for Sophie Ellis-Bextor, but she turned it down according to Davis, although Sophie later claimed that the proposal never got to her in the first place.
 Davis soon met Minogue's A&R manager Jamie Nelson who liked it and wanted her to record it.
-While Minogue was not the original artist selected, Dennis believes Minogue was the best artist for the song.
+While Minogue was not the original artist selected, Dennis believed Minogue was the best artist for the song.
 The two writers also teamed up to write Brooke Hogan's single, "Everything to Me", in 2004.
 The song reached #1 on the Billboard Singles Sales chart.

-In the Grammy Awards of 2004, Davis shared a Grammy with co-producer Philip Larsen (Manhattan Clique) and performer Minogue, for another Minogue single "Come into My World", in the category of Best Dance Recording.
+At the Grammy Awards of 2004, Davis shared a Grammy with co-producer Philip Larsen (Manhattan Clique) and performer Minogue, for another Minogue single "Come into My World", in the category of Best Dance Recording.
 The song reached No. 4 in Australia while peaking at No. 8 in the UK.

 Davis also worked with Jan Johnston and together they wrote six songs including "Am I on Pause?".
 His latest commercial works include co-writing for the song "One Foot Boy" from Mika's album, The Boy Who Knew Too Much (2009).

 Television appearances

 In December 2005, Davis appeared in the Channel 4 programme, Bring Back...The Christmas Number One.
-In January 2008, Davis appeared in the BBC Four television documentary, Pop, What Is It Good For?.
+In January 2008, Davis appeared in the BBC Four television documentary, Pop, What Is It Good For?
 In December 2009, he appeared in the Channel 4 programme The Greatest Songs of the Noughties, which featured "Can't Get You Out of My Head", ranked at No. 9 (in a Top 20).
 In December 2018, Davis appeared on BBC One's Pointless Celebrities Christmas Special.
 In October 2021, he contributed to the Channel 5 series Britain's Biggest 70s Hits appearing on the 1970 episode alongside Ray Dorset and David Hamilton.